Experimental Analysis of Biasing Voltage Generation in Wave-Controlled RIS: Reflective Control Using a Single Biasing Frequency

 where $\theta_{\mathrm{p}}$ is the desired beam angle (peak radiation direction) and $\lambda_\mathrm{c}$ is the free-space wavelength of the carrier \cite{Balanis_Antenna_15}.
 Hence, the phase for the element at $x_m = md_x$ on the BTL is

 For large angles, achieving this phase gradient across the RIS leads to phase wrapping.
-However, for small angles where $|\alpha_{M-1}-\alpha_0|<360^\circ$ for which phase wrapping is not required, this linear phase response along the RIS can be created by a single BSW.
+However, for small angles where $|\alpha_{M-1}-\alpha_0|<360^\circ$ which do not lead to phase wrapping, this linear phase response along the RIS can be created by a single BSW.
 This method works best when $L_\mathrm{left}$ is small as it allows for maximum phase variation across the elements.
 This also follows from the discussion in Sec.
 IV as the length $L_\mathrm{right}$ does not impact the voltage pattern seen by element $M-1$ when the BTL is impedance matched to the AWG.

 There are two aspects of this design that limit the linear phase gradient from being exactly reproduced across the board.
 The first is the nonlinearity of the voltage-to-phase relationship as seen in Fig.~\ref{fig:Phase_Mag_vs_V_freq}(\subref*{fig:Phase_Mag_vs_voltage}).
 This problem can be addressed by using a wideband unit cell design, which would have a more linear voltage-to-phase relationship, such as the dual resonant element presented in \cite{LinearElement}.
 The second factor is the sinusoidal nature of the voltage gradient across $L$.
 For the short-circuit termination, the voltage gradient is approximately linear when $(2\pi f_\mathrm{b} n_{\mathrm{slow}}(x_{M-1}+L_\mathrm{left}))/c \ll 1$, allowing the small-angle approximation to be applied to (\ref{eq:BTL_Volt_Retif_Single}).
 Beyond this limit and for either termination, linearity diminishes but the phase gradient is still monotonically increasing or decreasing along the BTL while $\lambda_{\mathrm{b}} > 4(L+L_\mathrm{left})$.
 This condition still allows for a highly directive beam with relatively low sidelobes and a minor loss of power at progressively larger angles, as seen in Fig.~\ref{fig:SmallAngleRadPatterns}.
 The wavelength $\lambda_{\mathrm{b}} > 4(L+L_\mathrm{left})$ will limit the maximum allowed $\theta_\mathrm{p}$ as it corresponds to the case where $|\alpha_{M-1}-\alpha_0|<360^\circ$.
 Beyond this limit, when $\lambda_{\mathrm{b}} < 4(L+L_\mathrm{left})$, the phase gradient is no longer monotonic leading to the generation of other radiation peaks specifically in the $-\theta_{\mathrm{p}}$ direction.